 If you want to apply your most strategic, creative self to this (and any) problem, then I recommend you stop attacking that same problem over and over again like killin’ snakes with a stick.
 Instead, create a system that allows you to solve it once, and solve it with genius.

 Then, once you’ve designed and mapped out the strategy, you’ll want to build and then automate that system.
 Or, if you’d rather save a lot of time and hassle and get an already-proven strategic system right into your Ontraport account, I recommend checking out the Leg Up program, which contains (among many others) The Invisible Referral Machine system already done for you and ready for you to simply customize and deploy.

 1. Sow Seeds:

 Take a step back and look at your offering.
-At each point in the fulfillment of your product or service, look for the times when people get the big ol’ bangin’ benefits.
+At each point in the fulfillment of your product or service, look for the times when most are getting the big ol’ bangin’ benefits.

-In this case, you might have each lesson include a prompt to share with three of your closest friends or family members:
+In this case, you might have each lesson’s assignment include a prompt to share with three of your closest friends or family members:

 - How you felt when you achieved each weight loss milestone, big and small, as you achieve it…